Nassim933/test/ExtractXLS.md

 ### Description

-This function is used to extract content from Excel files.
+This application is used to extract content from Excel files.

 ### Library requirements